 Kayak Challenge 2016

-Join us in support of the Abaco Cancer Society and Friends of the Environment for Abaco’s third annual Kayak Challenge on November 9th at Pete’s Pub in Little Harbour.
-Any craft you can paddle will be welcome, from kayaks, paddle boards and canoes – just no engines!
+Join us in support of the Abaco Cancer Society and Friends of the Environment for Abaco’s fifth annual Kayak Challenge on November 14th at Pete’s Pub in Little Harbour.
+Any craft you can paddle will be welcome, from kayaks and paddle boards to canoes – just no engines!
 There will be 3 courses to choose from: 5 miles, 8 miles, or 13 miles that will take paddlers into and through the scenic Bight of Old Robinson, part of the proposed East Abaco Creeks National Park.
 Paddlers will be welcomed back with a beach party at Pete’s Pub.